alecos20/alecos20/README.md

 - 👋 Hi, I’m @alecos20 Alec Arakilyan
-- My website is found at www.doublasoftware.ca
+- My website, which is a Revencoin NFT, is found at www.doublasoftware.ca
+- The domain purchased from GoDaddy redirects to my site hosted on Pinata IPFS.
 - 👀 I’m interested in Microsoft, Nintendo, and Sony.
 - Listen mostly to metal music like Vildhjarta.
 - 💞️ I’m looking to start my gameplay programing career in triple a videogame development.